 Is this program right for you?

 Are you looking to advance your career, gain technical and business skills, and immediately impact your organization?
-The UW–Madison Master of Engineering in Manufacturing Systems Engineering, offered completely online, is the answer.
+The UW–Madison Master of Engineering in Engineering: Manufacturing Systems Engineering program, offered completely online, is the answer.
 You will learn from high-caliber faculty and industry experts.

 UW–Madison’s online engineering programs are consistently ranked in the 10 top by U.S. News & World Report.
 As one of our graduates, you will be in high demand — and ready to move into a higher-level position.

 The degree is interdisciplinary and helps you drive product and process improvement, learn the latest in advanced manufacturing techniques, build a foundation in supply chain management, enhance your innovation implementation, and improve your management and leadership skills.
 It is targeted to engineers and managers with manufacturing, operations, or design experience.
 The Manufacturing Systems Engineering master’s is designed for career advancers interested in the entire manufacturing process, from supply to production to customer satisfaction.

 Courses were created specifically for the online environment and are project-based.
 Bring your company’s problems into the class and apply tools and concepts to your particular engineering challenges — helping your employer while building your own expertise.
 Interact with faculty from the College of Engineering, including its Department of Engineering Professional Development, as well as the Wisconsin School of Business.